 - New York

-Lisa Harris is an associate in the Labor and Employment Practice Group in the firm's Century City and New York offices.
+Lisa Harris is a partner in the Labor and Employment Practice Group in the firm's Century City and New York offices.

 Areas of Practice